 Roll Out the Screen Material

 Roll out the screen material over the back of the screen door (the side with the braces).
-Let the screen overlap the side by an inch or two as the excess will later be cut away.
+Let the screen overlap the side by a few inches as the excess will later be cut away.

 Staple the Screen Material